Get advice about safety, housing and money if you want to leave a violent or abusive partner or relative.

 - make sure your address does not appear on any court papers – your solicitor or refuge worker can advise you how

-To reduce the risk of meeting your abuser, try to avoid places where they might expect to find you, change your routines and reschedule any regular appointments.
+Try to avoid places where your abuser might expect to find you.
+Change your routines and reschedule any regular appointments.
 Change your mobile phone number and avoid social media.
-Dial 141 before you make a phone call to make sure your number is kept secret.
+Dial 141 before you make a phone call to hide your number from the person you're calling.

 If you have to go to a place where you think your partner might find you, try to go with someone else or let someone know where you are going.
 Choose a safe route where there are other people around.